TiendaNube/api-docs/resources/discounts/index.md

 ### 1. Creating and subscribing executors

 Different events are available to listen up and take actions based on it.
-In this context, the method **discountService.subscribe(fn)** should be used.
+In this context, the method **discountService.subscribe(tierName, fn)** should be used.

 Fn is representing an async function.
 This one is responsible for the execution of any needed logic to evaluate the business rules.